What you need to know about caching

 Expires

-is in the past, edge servers use their own current date stampnow
+value is in the past, the edge servers use their own current date stamp instead of the impliedmax-age

 TTL best practices

-The choice of an appropriate TTL is based on the time-sensitivity and the nature of the objects.
-In general, you will want to select the longest possible TTL that would not result in the end-user receiving stale content.
-The longer the TTL associated with an object the more benefit is received from offloading content.
-In addition, longer TTL makes means reduced latency, since the requested object is served form an edge server, physically closer to that user.
+The choice of an appropriate TTL depends on the time sensitivity and the nature of the objects.
+In general, you should choose the longest possible TTL that does not cause the end-user to receive stale content.
+The longer the TTL associated with an object, the greater the benefit of offloading content.

 Prefresh

-If the object is popular, even a short TTL can result in reducing the waiting time for the end-user, because the Akamai server prefreshes objects asynchronously with client requests if a request comes during the specified time percentage of TTL.
-Prefresh is turned on by default and set to 90%.
-This means that after 90% of the TTL has expired, a request for the object triggers an asynchronous IMS request to the origin while the cached object is served to the client.
+Akamai edge servers can asynchronously prefresh objects if a request is received during a specified time percentage of TTL, by default set to 90% of the TTL.
+This means that after 90% of the TTL has elapsed, a request for the object is immediately served from cache and also triggers an asynchronous IMS request to the origin to check for a newer version of the object.

-For example, an object with a TTL of ten minutes is requested 50 seconds before it expires.
-The Akamai server first serves the object to the client and then sends an If-Modified-Since
+For example, an object with a TTL of 60 minutes is requested 54 minutes after it’s added to the cache or later.
+The Akamai server immediately serves the object to the client and then sends an If-Modified-Since

 To change the default setting, add the Cache Prefresh/Refresh behavior to your property configuration.